zwang695/javascript30/README.md

 ## Day 2: Clock
 Each hand is an element, can rotate them by changing their transform attribute - set it to rotate(degree).
 Get the time with Javascript's Date class, and divide by total units * 360 + 90 to get the number of degrees you are supposed to rotate.
 Keep in mind that the regular origin of transform is 50%, so the middle of the element, so you have to set transform-origin to 100% in order to rotate from the very right of the element.

+## Day 3: CSS Variables
+Learned how to create CSS variables, and manipulate them using javascript.
+You can edit variables with documentElement.style.setProperty